-- Installation vs. upgrade: It’s more expensive to install an entirely new system than to upgrade an existing panel.
+- Installation versus upgrade: It’s more expensive to install an entirely new system than to upgrade an existing panel.

-- Other services: If the panel needs relocating or your meter box needs replacing, you’ll have to pay more.
+- Other services: You’ll have to pay more if the panel needs relocating or your meter box needs replacing.

 Most residential buildings have at least a 100-amp panel, but some older homes may have circuit breaker panels as low as 60 amps.
-Upgrading to a service of 100 amps is only suitable for homes that use very little electricity.
+Upgrading to 100 amps is only suitable for homes that use very little electricity.

 Upgrade to 100 amps | Cost |